In today’s busy world, with the holidays approaching, how do you get more done? It is a topic that continues to be pressing in our active world today.

 9. Declutter.
 While some people feel that “stuff” is not a problem or is an “organized mess”, the truth is humans work faster with a clear desk and organized space.
 You can find things faster, loose things less and are more focused.
 There was a study done years ago that studied people at their desk with it cluttered vs decluttered and even those who loved and wanted to keep a cluttered desk, were proven to work faster and more efficiently without the clutter.
 Take time daily to clear your desk.
 Take time nightly to “clean sweep” and pick up your home.
 Clear and clean your car, bag, whatever you use on a regular basis.
 It will make a difference.

 10. Wake up early.
 First things first.
 What is most important should be done first thing of the day.
-That is why the “Eat that Frog” is a great concept and “Miracle Morning” is a critical productivity tool.
+That is why “Eat that Frog” is a great concept and “Miracle Morning” is a critical productivity tool.
 It gets your mind focused and all the “critically important” but not urgent items done.

-I will confess, I am NOT a morning person and it is not always easy for me to nail this, but it is true when you do these things (affirmations, mediations, work out, learning/reading, journaling, etc.) it gets you off on the right foot AND ensures that you do them.
-You can drag them along on your to-do list for the day and sometimes hitting these items at lunch, end of workday or PM is possible and a better time, but the truth is what you want to MAKE SURE you do, do it at the top of the day!
+I will confess, that I am NOT a morning person and it is not always easy for me to nail this, but it is true when you do these things (affirmations, mediations, work out, learning/reading, journaling, etc.) it gets you off on the right foot AND ensures that you do them.
+You can drag them along on your to-do list for the day and sometimes hitting these items at lunch, end of workday or PM is possible and a better time, but the truth is that what you want to MAKE SURE you do, do it at the top of the day!
 There might be items you do already and some you do not think you could do, but find and pick ONE that you can put into practice to support your efforts to get more done in your life!